 U.S. and European approaches have converged on Iran since 2002, when the nuclear issue came to the fore.
 Previously, European and other countries had appeared less concerned than is the United States about Iran's support for militant movements in the Middle East or Iran's strategic power in the Persian Gulf and were reluctant to sanction Iran.
 Since the passage of Resolution 1929 in June 2010, European Union (EU) sanctions on Iran have become nearly as extensive as those of the United States.
 On November 21, 2011, Britain and Canada announced they would no longer do business with Iran's financial institutions, including Iran's Central Bank.
-Eight days later, apparently in response, pro-government students backed by regime security forces overran the British Embassy in Tehran.
-That attack prompted Britain to give all Iranian diplomats 48 hours to leave Britain.
+Eight days later, pro-government students backed by regime security forces overran the British Embassy in Tehran, prompting Britain to give all Iranian diplomats 48 hours to leave Britain.
 Canada closed its embassy in Tehran in September 2012.
+Still, some EU diplomats criticize some U.S. sanctions against Iran as a U.S. unilateral attempt to impose a ban on all civilian trade with Iran.